MetaMeute/gollum/README.md

 A Gollum repository's contents are designed to be human editable.
 Page content is written in `page files` and may be organized into directories any way you choose.
-Special footers can be created in `footer files`.
+Special footers and headers can be created in `footer files` or `header files`.
 Other content (images, PDFs, etc) may also be present and organized in the same way.

 ## PAGE FILES